nofxx/assetify/README.md

     pkg "complexfw", "link" do
       js  "complex.min.js"
-      dir "images/", :to => "images/complexfw"
+      dir "images/", to: "images/complexfw"
-      # Another option, treat all as a type:
+      # Another option, treat`em all as filetype:
       dir "src/", :as => :js
     end